Minggu, 01 April 2012

 Answer :

 1. A dependent clause used as an adverb within a sentence to indicate time, place, condition, contrast, concession, reason, purpose, or result.
 Also known as adverbial clause.
-An adverb clause begins with a subordinating conjunction (such as if, when, because, or although) and includes a subject and a predicate.

 2. 8 types